-Graduate student teachers who are interested in teaching techniques, courses, and workshops can find information and resources on this page that have been collected with them in mind.
+Graduate student teachers who are interested in teaching strategies, courses, and workshops can find information and resources on this page that have been collected with them in mind.
 This includes opportunities for graduate students who are interested in the scholarship of teaching and learning as well.

 If you are new to teaching, or if you have already started teaching and you want to know more about effective teaching and learning strategies, the following resource pages can help you: